UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 </td></tr></tbody>
 </table>

+<span style='color:red; font-weight:bold'>DZ: [http://hdl.handle.net/11346/PMLTQ-IXY8](http://hdl.handle.net/11346/PMLTQ-IXY8)
+has a different set of examples with _kdo/kde/kdy(koli)_ at the beginning of the sentence.
+These are much closer to the English free relatives described above but are not analyzed that way.
+Free relatives are evil!</span>

 ☞ TODO:
 _Koho chleba jíš, toho píseň zpívej._ “Sing the song of those whose bread you eat.”
 (a semantically equivalent English proverb: “Let every man praise the bridge he goes over.”)